Samnorwood, Texas

 Samnorwood is a census-designated place (CDP) in Collingsworth County, Texas, United States.
-It was designated in or after 1980.
 The population was 24 at the 2020 census, down from 51 at the 2010 census.
-The hamlet of Samnorwood, for which the CDP was named, is located within the CDP.

 Geography

 Samnorwood is located in north-central Collingsworth County and is 16 mi north of Wellington, the county seat, and 14 mi south of Shamrock.

 According to the United States Census Bureau, the Samnorwood CDP has a total area of 4.2 km2, all land.

 Demographics

 Samnorwood first appeared as a census designated place in the 2000 U.S. census.